A Latent Variable Model for Relational Events with Multiple Receivers: Introduction

 \section{Introduction}

-Social behavior between individuals in a network can often be characterized by short communication messages, or events, of one actor towards another actor or several other actors.
-In an information-sharing network of employees in an organization, a relational event can be an email message sent by an employee to one or several fellow employees \citep{MulderLeenders:2019}, in a classroom a relational event can be a teacher hushing one or several students \citep{DuBois:2013}, and in a military convoy a relational event can be a soldier giving a command to one or more fellow soldiers \citep{Leenders:2016}.
-Such relational event data are becoming increasingly available due to the technical innovations of email, instant messaging apps, or radio communication in today's social and work life \citep{Butts:2008,Brandes:2009,Quintane:2014,Stadtfeld:2017}.
+Social behavior between individuals in a network can often be characterized by short communication messages of one actor towards another actor or several other actors.
+In an information network of employees in an organization a relational event can be an email message sent by an employee to one or several fellow employees (e.g., \cite{Perry:2013,MulderLeenders:2019}), in a classroom a relational event can be a teacher hushing one or several students (\cite{DuBois:2013}), and in a military convoy a relational event can be a soldier giving a command to one or more fellow soldiers (\cite{Leenders:2016}).
+Such relational data are becoming increasingly available due to the technical innovations of email, instant messaging apps, or radio communication, which have resulted in further development of statistical models for time-stamped social interaction data (e.g., \cite{Butts:2008,Brandes:2009,Quintane:2014,Stadtfeld:2017,meijerink2022discovering,meijerink2022dynamic,arena2022bayesian}).

-Despite the ubiquity of relational data with multiple receivers, statistical models that explicitly capture this property of the data remain limited, with notable exceptions by \cite{Perry:2013} and \cite{Shafiei:2010}.
-Other than in these works, generally ad hoc solutions are considered such as splitting an event with multiple receivers in multiple dyadic events of the sender and the separate receiver actors \citep[e.g.][]{MulderLeenders:2019}.
-This approach however artificially elevates the number of events, resulting in an overestimation of the certainty when making statistical inferences, and possibly resulting in misleading statistical inference.
-Another ad hoc solution is to add new actors to the network based on the observed receiver sets in the data so that the event towards these receiver sets can be modeled as a dyadic events \citep[e.g.][]{DuBois:2013}.
-This would however artificially elevate the number actors in the network, and complicate the interpretation of endogenous effects such as inertia or reciprocity.